Taming-the-BEAST/Molecular-Dating-Tutorial/README.md

 	<figcaption>Figure 15: Models visited in BeastModelTest.
 Those in blue circles correspond to the 95% credible set of models, with their size proportional to their posterior probability.
 Those in red are outside the credible set, and those with no circles have less than 0.43 posterior support. </figcaption>
 </figure>

-Question: Which model has the highest posterior probability?
+> **Question**: Which model has the highest posterior probability?
 Does this model include among site rate heterogeneity? (hint: check the hasGammaRates and hasInvariableSites traces)

 The .trees file contains trees sampled from the posterior.
 We can summarise them by using TreeAnnotator, which is distributed with the BEAST package.
 Double-click the TreeAnnotator icon.
 The window in [Figure 16](#f16:f16) will appear.